CSC207-UofT/course-project-git-good-207/phase1/design_document.md

 ## Specification Changes
 We did not make any major changes to our specification.
-We will reprioritise features as necessary in the future
+We will reprioritise features as necessary in the future.

 ## Major Design Decisions